Skip to main content

 "It probably wasn’t really until that last day that I actually realised I had a good chance to win the event," she said.
 "I mean obviously I had a bit of a shaky front nine, and I remember playing the 10th hole, which to be fair I hadn’t played well all week.

-"I think that was a huge thing," Matthew said, "because I remember there was a leaderboard either at the 10th green or the 11th tee, so I could see when I holed that putt I knew it was keeping me tied for the lead.
+"I think that was a huge thing," she said, “because I remember there was a leaderboard either at the 10th green or the 11th tee, so I could see when I holed that putt I knew it was keeping me tied for the lead.

-"Obviously as a British person the AIG Women’s Open is the one you’d want to win," Matthew said.
+"Obviously as a British person the AIG Women’s Open is the one you’d want to win," she said.
 "I think being on courses like Troon, Lytham, Birkdale, where the men’s Open is played, just elevates the event as well.
-They're courses the public know and they’ve seen Seve playing out the car park at Lytham, for example, so they can kind of relate to the golf courses."